 major innovation for nearly three decades and many end-users had made significant investments in traditional networking hardware.
 Second, industry end users were reluctant to make a change to something that was perceived as an “academic” exercise that had not yet been proven within an enterprise or operator environment.

-Our team was selected to represent ONF.
+Our PR firm was selected to represent ONF.

 As part of thought leadership efforts, we also elevated the profile of the Open Networking Summit (ONS), a conference begun by Stanford University and based on the OpenFlow standard.
 The inaugural ONS event was attended by approximately 250 technical networking professionals.
 By the third year, the event was attended by more than 1,500 industry representatives.